-The DocuSign QSCD is a digital signature product intended to be used as a Qualified Seal Creation Device (QSealCD) in a secure operational environment.
+The DocuSign QSCD is a digital signature product intended to be used as a remote Qualified Signature/Seal Creation Device (QSigCD or QSealCD) in a secure operational environment.

 The DocuSign QSCD Appliance is a network attached Appliance consisting of computer hardware, hardware for tamper resistance, hardened operating system, internal database and the Appliance server software.